ooboqoo/ooboqoo.github.io/mobile/flutter/learn-flutter.md

 * Drawers (side muenus) also allow you to switch between different stacks
 * Drawers and other dialogs (e.g. alerts, modal bottom sheet) can be closed via Navigator.pop()

+### Flutter Interact 2019

+When debugging layout issues, the key fields to look at are the size and constraints fields.
+The constraints flow down the tree, and the sizes flow back up.

+github/samples
+flutter.dev
+meterial theming
+google fonts
+rive